 Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
-Faculty are required to report any suspected instances of academic dishonesty to the Academic Judiciary.
-Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty, please refer to the academic judiciary website at http://www.stonybrook.edu/uaa/academicjudiciary/
+Faculty are required to report any suspected instances of academic

 CRITICAL INCIDENT MANAGEMENT (must be the following language as approved by the undergrad council):